Madhav2204/Sparks_Foundation_Tasks/README.md

 Download textual (news) data from https://bit.ly/36fFPI6 Use either R or Python, or both for separate analysis and then combine the findings to create a hybrid model.

+# Task-8 : Timeline Analysis : Covid-19 (Level - Advanced)

+Create a storyboard showing spread of Covid 19 cases in your country or any region (Asia, Europe, BRICS etc) Use animation, timeline and annotations to create attractive and interactive dashboards and story Identify interesting patterns and possible reasons helping Covid 19 spread with basic as well as advanced charts Use Tableau or Power BI for this task
+Screen record the completed storyboard along with your audio explaining the charts and giving recommendations.
+Dataset: Daily updated .csv file on https://bit.ly/30d2gdi